-- (1) At least five days prior to commencing construction of required improvements the subdivider Applicant shall: - (a) Pay an inspection fee equal to 2% of the cost of the required improvements, whichever amount is greater or actual costs of inspection required by the Town whichever amount is greater.
+(1) At least five days prior to commencing construction of required improvements the Applicant shall pay

+(a) Pay an inspection fee equal to 2% of the cost of the required improvements, or \$5,000, whichever is greater, to cover the costs of construction inspections by the Municipal Engineer or Town Staff, as required.

-- (b) Pay an inspection fee equal to the estimated cost of inspection by the Town Engineer and/or Public Services Director, if any; or - (c) Pay an inspection fee equal to the estimated cost of inspection by an engineer appointed by the Planning Board Board payable by check to the Town of Cumberland, Maine, stating the purpose of the fee. - (2) The subdividerApplicant shall notify the Town Manager, or his/her appointed designee, in writing of the time when he/she proposes to commence construction of such improvements so that the Town Manager can cause inspection to be made to assure that all municipal specifications and requirements shall be met during the construction of required improvements and utilities required by the Planning Board Board.
-Any amount in excess of actual cost shall be returned to the developer. - B. If the Town Manager or his/her appointed designee shall find, upon inspection of the improvements performed before expiration date of the performance bond, that any of the required improvements have not been constructed in accordance with plans and specifications filed by subdividerApplicant, he/she shall so report to the municipal officersTown Council, Code Enforcement Officer, and Planning Board Board.
-The Town Manager or his/her appointed designee shall then notify the subdividerApplicant and, if necessary, the bonding company and take all necessary steps to preserve the municipality's right under the bond.
-No plan shall be approved by the Planning Board Board as long as the subdividerApplicant is in default on a previously approved plan. - C. If at any time before or during the construction of the required improvements it is demonstrated to the satisfaction of the Town Engineer or Town-appointed engineer that unforeseen conditions make it necessary or preferable to modify the location or design of such required improvements, the Town Engineer or Town-appointed engineer may authorize modifications, provided that these modifications are within the spirit and intent of the Planning Board Board's approval and do not extend to the waiver or substantial alteration of the function of any improvements required by the Board Planning Board.
-The Town Engineer or Town-appointed engineer shall issue any authorization under this subsection in writing and shall transmit a copy of such authorization to the Planning Board Board at its next regular meeting. - D. The applicant shall be required to maintain all improvements and provide for snow removal on streets and sidewalks until acceptance of said improvements by the legislative body. - E. Upon completion of the Ssubdivision, the subdividerApplicant shall notify the Town Manager or his/her designee in writing stating that all improvements have been completed.
-Along with this statement shall be submitted as-built record construction drawings on Mylar which were previously approved by the Planning Board_Board.
+(b) Pay an inspection fee equal to the estimated costs of inspection by the Town Engineer and/or Public Services Director, if any;

+(c) Pay an inspection fee equal to the estimated cost of inspection by an engineer appointed by the Planning Board payable by check to the Town of Cumberland, Maine, stating the purpose of the fee.

+(2) The Applicant shall notify the Town Manager, or the Town Manager's his/her appointed designee, in writing of the time when he/she the Applicant proposes to commence construction of such improvements so that the Town Manager can cause inspection to be made to assure that all municipal specifications and requirements shall be met during the construction of required improvements and utilities required by the Planning Board.
+Any amount in excess of actual cost of inspections shall be returned to the_developerApplicant.

+B. If the Town Manager or the Town Manager's his/her appointed designee shall find, upon inspection of the improvements performed before expiration date of the performance bond, that any of the required improvements have not been constructed in accordance with plans and specifications filed by Applicant, he/she the Town Manager or the Town Manager's designee shall so report to the Town Council, Code Enforcement Officer, and Planning Board.
+The Town Manager or his/her appointed or the Town Manager's designee shall then notify the Applicant and, if necessary, the bonding company financial institution that has provided the performance guarantee and take all necessary steps to preserve the Mmunicipality's right under the bond said performance guarantee.
+No plan Application shall be accepted by the Planning Department for Planning Board review if approved by the Planning Board as long as the Applicant is in default on a previously approved plan.

+C. If at any time before or during the construction of the required improvements it is demonstrated to the satisfaction of the EngineerMunicipal Engineer or Town-appointed engineer that unforeseen conditions make it necessary or preferable to modify the location or design of such required improvements, the EngineerMunicipal Engineer may authorize modifications, provided that these modifications are within the spirit and intent of the Planning Board's approval and do not extend to the waiver or substantial alteration of the function of any improvements required by the Planning Board.
+The EngineerMunicipal Engineer shall issue any authorization under this subsection in writing and shall transmit a copy of such authorization to the Planning Board at its next regular meeting.

+D. The Applicant shall be required to maintain all improvements and provide for snow removal on streets and sidewalks until acceptance of said improvements by the legislative body Town Council.

+E. Upon completion of the Subdivision, the Applicant shall notify the Town Manager or his/her the Town Manager's designee in writing stating that all improvements have been completed.
+Along with this statement shall be submitted as-built record construction drawings on Mylar which were previously approved by the Planning Board.

-Article IX-- General Requirements
+Article IX- General Requirements